freundma/can-ids/README.md

 ## Usage
 The usage of each script can be derived directly in the python script.

+## Additional notes
+A main difference between the literature evaluation and my evaluation is that the [ROAD](https://0xsam.com/road/) does not provide the ranges of the signals in the dbc-file.
+Thus, the ranges need to be determined before on the training datasets.

 ## References

 [1]: Verma, Miki E., et al. "Addressing the lack of comparability & testing in CAN intrusion detection research: A comprehensive guide to CAN IDS data & introduction of the ROAD dataset." arXiv preprint arXiv:2012.14600 (2020).

 [2]: Hanselmann, Markus, et al. "CANet: An unsupervised intrusion detection system for high dimensional CAN bus data."
 Ieee Access 8 (2020): 58194-58205.

+[3]: Jeong, Seonghoon, et al. "X-CANIDS: Signal-Aware Explainable Intrusion Detection System for Controller Area Network-Based In-Vehicle Network." arXiv preprint arXiv:2303.12278 (2023).